Full disclosure: This post contains affiliate links. ?

 My Experience Using Mondly

-As I mentioned earlier, I used Mondly to study German, Japanese, and Croatian.
+As I mentioned earlier, I used Mondly to study German, Japanese, and Croatian and then later, Hungarian and Persian.
 I started with German and spent most of my time with this language because it is my current focus.
 I completed all of the topics relevant to me, skipping things like sports since they’re not really subjects I talk about.

 For the most part, I learned a lot of new vocabulary and materials.
 At times, however, I struggled with some of the phrases and translations.
-You’re not taught how the grammar of the language you’re learning works so with languages like Croatian you see pas for dog but when it’s put into a sentence you’re working with psa.
+You’re not taught grammar rules of the language you’re learning, so with languages like Croatian you see pas for dog but when it’s put into a sentence you’re working with psa.
 You’re never shown why this is, so if you’re a beginner in the language, this may be confusing.

 With German, I ran into another issue with the translations.
 In one context, “I want to” was translated as Ich möchte, in another it was Ich will.
 I saw gern used for “like” but then other translations in other places.
 It made it difficult to feel confident using what I learned in the app.
 I couldn’t use any chunks of the language I learned outside of the exact translation of the entire phrase I was given unless those parts were something I had seen elsewhere.